Every year kids are left in hot cars—and as much as we think it could never happen, it does.

 Luckily, there are several innovative car seat sensor apps and car seat alarms parents can use to remind them when there's a little one in the backseat—and you might already have one of them installed.

-Here are 5 car seat sensor apps that lessen the risk of leaving little ones behind:
+Here are 5 car seat sensor apps that reduce the risk of leaving little ones behind:

 Kars 4 Kids